KelvinJC/MyHackerNews/README.md

 ## News Aggregation Web Application

 MyHackerNews is a simple application that allows users to get up to date on tech-related news articles and tech job posts.
-Registered users can contibute by adding links to their blogs and online articles..
+Registered users can contibute by adding links to their blogs and online articles.

 Within the project, the three apps worthy of note are: